ManthanKeim/face-detector/README.md

 # face-detector
-Face and eyes detector using Haar Cascade model.
+Face and eyes detector using Haar Cascade model